JavaScript Syntax and Basics

 and are often used for conditional logic.

-let isActive = true;let isComplete = false;console.log(isActive && isComplete); // Outputs: false
+let isActive = true;let isComplete = false;console.log(isActive && isComplete); // false

 4. null